dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

  trunk  --+--- simpledbm-rss   	      This contains the core DBMS engine
           |
+          +--- simpledbm-common       This contains basic utilities that are
+          |                           shared by all projects.
+          |
           +--- simpledbm-typesystem   This contains a simple typesystem
           |                           that can be used with SimpleDBM.
           |